Click for homepage

 • Crank won't turn mechanism back

-• Celluloid windows above wheel missing
+• Celluloid windows above rotors missing

 • Lamp panel hold-down nuts missing